"We are always trying to put bandaids on outcomes instead of addressing the input, that create the outcomes" - Tracy Courtney

 As I was teaching problem solving techniques, I began to realize that the source of the problems weren't due to tack, sights, sounds, movements, other people or the horses themselves, as we have been conditioned to believe.
 An effect must be preceded by an immediate cause.
-This realization led me to question everything I was sure I knew about horses, my own thoughts & beliefs.
+This realization led me to question everything I was absolutely sure I knew about horses, my own thoughts & beliefs.

 If I were to ask you in this moment if you can recognize & understand what your horse is thinking & feeling in any given moment, what would your answer be?
 Many would answer no. If we were to inquire deeper into the root of this question, what might we realize?
 That the things we have learned & methods we currently use to work with our horses don't include these fundamental understandings.
 Therefore, our current beliefs hold no value in order to connect to horses at a much deeper level.

-We must be willing to step outside of our comfort zones & set aside everything we think we know & believe in, to open a new door of possibilities.
+We must be willing to step outside of our comfort zones & set aside everything we think we know & believe in, to open new doors of possibilities.
 We must be willing to shift our normal & comfortably rigid thought processes of assumptions, comparisons & judgements into an open & inquisitive mindset.
 We must let go of the stories we believe about how things have & should work.
 These ideas only serve to create confusion & frustration.